ajomuch92/simple-fontelico-progress-dialog-flutter/README.md

 ### New Features 💥
-* Preventing the physical back button of android hiding the loading modal
+* Preventing the physical back button of android hiding the loading modal.
-* Setting a prop into the showDialog function to change the indicator color
+* Setting a prop into the showDialog function to change the indicator color.
-* New icons to show into the dialog: Bullets, multiHurricane, spinner, cog, redo and notch
+* New icons to show into the dialog: Bullets, MultiHurricane, Spinner, Cog, Redo and Notch.

 ## Instalation
 Include `simple_fontellico_progress_dialog` in your `pubspec.yaml` file: